chezyio/SC3010/README.md

 -   Attacker creates a link with malicious commands inside
 -   Attacker distribute link to victims
 -   Victim clicks on link and malicious commands get activated

+##### Defenses against Cross Site Scripting

+-   Use Content Security Policy (CSP)
+    -   Instruct browser to only use resources loaded form specific places
+    -   Policies are enforced by browser
+        -   Disallow all inline scripts
+        -   Only allowing scripts from specific domains
+-   Input inspection
+    -   Sanitize and remove dangerous characters
+    -   Validate and reject malformed input

 ## Software Security 3